Earthworm-Banana/yt-dlp-WhatsDrop_com-plugin/README.md

   Download media from publicly viewable liked posts of a user.

 - **Search Results Download** 🔍
   Download media based on search queries.
+  > 📝 **Note**: To use this feature, perform a search on WhatsDrop.com and copy the URL from the address bar.

+## Improvements and Fixes 🛠️

+- **Infinite Scroll Bug Fix**
+  Fixed an issue that caused infinite scrolling on certain pages.

 ## Installation Guide 🖥️